|Houdini Chess Engine|

 Houdini is written for Windows and will run on any not too ancient Windows version.
 On Linux systems you can run Houdini using Wine without any significant performance loss.
 On Apple computers a Virtual Machine (e.g. Parallels Desktop) is required to run Houdini.

-If you haven't received our purchase confirmation mail within 24 hours, check your spam folder first, and if the mail is not there please contact us immediately via the support e-mail address [email protected].
+If you haven't received our purchase confirmation mail within 24 hours, please check your spam folder first, and if the mail is not there please contact us immediately via the support e-mail address [email protected].
+In particular Gmail has the nasty habit of putting the purchase confirmation mail in the spam folder, most of the "did not get the license" requests we receive are coming from Gmail users.

 Direct support by the author of Houdini, Robert Houdart, is available by e-mail at the address [email protected].